danielaparker/jsoncons/src/doc/Classes/csv_parameters.md

 Parameter          | Description        | Default
 -------------      | -------------  | -------------
 assume_header      | Assume first row in file is header, use field names to construct objects | false
-header_lines      | Number of header lines in the CSV text | 0
+header_lines      | Number of header lines in the CSV text | 1 if assume_header is true, otherwise 0
 header      | A string containing delimited names corresponding to the fields in the file | Empty data_types      | A string containing delimited data types corresponding to the columns in the file.
 The following data types are supported: string, integer, float and boolean | Empty max_lines         | Maximum number of lines to read | Unlimited